 Do homeowners insurance cover tree removal?

 Homeowners insurance might cover if a tree falls on your house only under certain circumstances.
-Check out the below-mentioned table to know what conditions are qualified for home insurance for tree removal.
+Check out the table below to know what conditions qualify for home insurance for tree removal.

 |5.||A fire caused by lightning||Yes|